 Privacy, Data Security & Information Use

-Our team also works with clients across multiple jurisdictions, advising on full compliance reviews, developing customized policies and procedures, advising on international data flow, handling domestic notifications and registrations, and advising on data security breach preparedness and response.
-Our scope is tailored to the geographic needs of the client, with services that can be scaled from business in a single state or country to the pan-EU and wider patchwork of international privacy laws.Our Services
+Our team works with clients across multiple jurisdictions, advising on compliance reviews, developing customized policies and procedures, offering guidance on international data flow, handling domestic notifications/ registrations and aiding in data security breach preparedness and response.
+Our scope is tailored to the geographic needs of the client, with services that can be scaled from business in a single state or country to the pan-EU, and the wider, global patchwork of international privacy laws.

-- Devising “Privacy by Design” audits – working closely with clients to devise a strategy to meet changing laws throughout the world.
+- “Privacy by Design” audits – working closely with clients to devise a strategy to meet changing laws throughout the world.